YecineA/elb-authentication-cognito/README.md

 https://aws.amazon.com/events/builders-online-series/

 ## **Overview**
-In this lab we, you will be building a website with a simple Login button.
-The goal is to have a public website available to everyone, and an other page only visible for authenticated users.
-To achieve this, we are using AWS Application Load Balancer (ALB)  which integrate with AWS Cognito.
-AWS ALB provides authentication through social Identity Providers (IdP) which here will be Amazon  Cognito.
-If users tries to access this page,ALB redirects them to Cognito which will handle the Login and redirect them back to your ALB to access the restricted content.
+In this lab, you will be building a website with a simple Login button.
+The goal is to have a public website available to everyone, and another page only visible for authenticated users.
+To achieve this, we are using AWS Application Load Balancer (ALB)  which integrates with AWS Cognito.
+AWS ALB provides authentication through social Identity Providers (IdP) which here will be AWS Cognito.
+If a user tries to click on the logging button, ALB redirects him to Cognito which will handle the Login and will redirect him back to ALB to access the restricted content.

 ## **Architecture**